 Based on recent community input, Planning Commission concerns, and the City Council comments at July and November 2018 Study Sessions, staff is working on policies related to neighborhood compatibility and the design review process for second-story additions and two-story single-family homes.
 The three-phase strategy is outlined below:

-Immediate (completed): Guiding Principles on the Neighborhood Character Finding.
+Immediate (completed): Guiding Principles on the Neighborhood Findings.
 Status: Council adopted the Guiding Principles on December 3, 2018

 Short-Term: Accessory Dwelling Unit (ADU) Amendments creating additional height limitation for ADUs with privacy provisions for exterior balconies and windows.
 Status: Staff is presenting Planning Commission recommendations for City Council consideration on July 22.

 Short-Term: Floor Area Ratio (FAR) Threshold Interim Ordinance requiring Planning Commission review and action if a home size exceeds an established size threshold.
 Status: Staff is presenting Planning Commission recommendations for Council consideration on August 26.